FamilyMeans Therapist Bios

 Mental Health Therapist

-Toni holds a Master’s degree from Adler Graduate school, and is working toward her Marriage and Family Therapist licensure in both MN and WI.
+Toni holds a Master’s degree from Adler Graduate school, and holds her Marriage and Family Therapist licensure in both MN and WI.
 She has experience in the areas of anxiety, depression, self-esteem, PTSD, dissociative disorders, trauma, spirituality, life transitions, and relational problems.
 She is passionate about helping individuals, families, and relationships of any kind to help people more wholly connect with themselves and others.

 Toni works from a systemic, collaborative, strengths-based therapeutic approach to help clients acknowledge the various unique contexts which impact their lives, connect with their strengths, and learn new ways to live in wholeness.
 Her empathy and warmth help to create a safe, nonjudgmental space where clients can process and heal.
 She utilizes various therapeutic approaches including family systems, attachment-based, and Adlerian theories.